olivemckenzie2003/nosql-challenge/README.md

 Base = declarative_base()

-An instance of the MongoClient was created Which is the tool used to speak to the MongoDatabase using port number 27017 Code mongo = MongoClient(port=27017)
+An instance of the MongoClient was created Which is the tool used to speak to the MongoDB Database using port number 27017 Code mongo = MongoClient(port=27017)